 We hope you will give these a try!
 Happy Sunday!

 Are you cooking with us?
 If you try this recipe, let us know and leave a comment!
 Snap a photo and hashtag it on Instagram @2sistersrecipes, and on Pinterest.

 It makes us happy to see what you cook!

 - 2 (4-ounce) cans of Italian Tuna (packed in olive oil)- drained

-- fresh chopped parsley, or sesame seeds, as garnish
+- fresh chopped parsley, or sesame seeds, as a garnish

-- Cut eggs in half lengthwise.
-Scoop out the yolk and transfer to a medium bowl.
+5. Cut eggs in half lengthwise.
+Scoop out the yolk and transfer to a nearby plate or bowl.